Freescale/gstreamer-imx/README.md

 About
 -----

-This is a set of [GStreamer 1.0](http://gstreamer.freedesktop.org/) plugins for plugins for Freescale's i.MX platform, with emphasis on video en/decoding using the i.MX VPU engine.
+This is a set of [GStreamer 1.0](http://gstreamer.freedesktop.org/) plugins for Freescale's i.MX platform, which make use of the i.MX multimedia capabilities.

 Currently, this software has been tested only with the i.MX6 SoC family.